 Sidewalks are provided on most arterial streets in the study areas.
-Exceptions include a short segment of S 259th Street west of I-5 in the Midway Landfill Alternative study area as well as a portion of the north side of S 336th Street and S 344th Street between SR 99 and 16th Avenue S in the South 336th Street and South 344th Street alternatives study area.
+Exceptions include a portion of the north side of S 336th Street and S 344th Street between SR 99 and 16th Avenue S in the Preferred and South 344th Street alternatives study area as well as a short segment of S 259th Street west of I-5 in the Midway Landfill Alternative study area.
 Sidewalks are also present on some nonarterial streets in the study areas.
 Marked crosswalks are provided at signalized intersections in the study areas and provide opportunities to access pedestrian facilities west of the study areas.
 I-5 restricts most opportunities for pedestrian connections east of the study areas.